 When he first began writing for a non-academic audience, Krugman did not hesitate to argue with Democrats and their ideological allies.
 For instance, after having initially endorsed the Bill Clinton administration’s economic plan, Krugman later derided its “dominant ideology” as “foolish” for allegedly preferring “policy entrepreneurs to real experts”—a thinly veiled dig at future Clinton Labor Secretary Robert Reich.
 In Krugman’s own estimation, such candor cost him an opportunity to chair Clinton’s Council of Economic Advisors.

-As noted above, in January 2000 Krugman became a columnist for the opinion pages of the New York Times.
+As noted above, in January 2000 Krugman became a columnist for the opinion pages of The New York Times.
 With the election of President George W. Bush that November, Krugman’s writing underwent a dramatic transformation.
 His Times columns now became bitter screeds against the Bush administration’s “hard right turn,” “America’s radical right-wing media,” and conservatives generally.
-“Yes, Virginia,” Krugman insisted, in all seriousness, “there is a right-wing conspiracy.”
-Reveling in his new role as a scourge of conservatives, Krugman wrote: “If I have ended up more often than not writing pieces that attack the right wing, it’s because the right wing now rules—and rules badly.”
-He blamed virtually every negative economic or political development on President Bush and Republicans.
+“Yes, Virginia,” Krugman insisted, in all seriousness, “there is a right-wing conspiracy.
+It’s not even especially hidden: anyone with a modem and spare time can inform himself about the network of institutions that systematically harass prominent liberals and bully news sources that don’t toe the line.”
+Reveling in his new role as a scourge of conservatives, Krugman wrote in 2004: “If I have ended up more often than not writing pieces that attack the right wing, it’s because the right wing now rules—and rules badly.”
+Since the very start of the Bush administration, he had been blaming virtually every negative economic or political development on the President and Republicans.

 During California’s energy crisis in 2001, for example, Krugman blasted the Bush administration for its failure to impose price caps through the Federal Energy Regulatory Commission (FERC).
 At no point did he see it fit to mention that the Clinton administration, under the influence of its own economic advisors, had similarly resisted doing so.